Wales scores 6 tries, beats Georgia 43-14 at Rugby World Cup

 Tomos Williams then set up North for a late sixth try with a one-handed offload, and the powerful North broke two tackles.

-The match at a humid City of Toyota Stadium opposed two veterans appearing in their fourth World Cup: Georgia flanker Mamuka Gorgodze and Wales lock Alun Wyn Jones, the captain, who equaled Gethin Jenkins’ Wales record of 129 test caps.
+The match at a humid City of Toyota Stadium opposed two forwards appearing in their fourth World Cup: Georgia flanker Mamuka Gorgodze and Wales lock Alun Wyn Jones, the captain, who equaled Gethin Jenkins’ Wales record of 129 test caps.

-Gorgodze’s first moment of the match however, saw him fumble a high back straight from Wales’ kickoff.
+Gorgodze’s first moment of the match however, saw him fumble Wales’ kickoff.

-The win was comfortable enough.
-But Warren Gatland’s side had too many lapses, and will need to improve before facing Pool D rival Australia in Tokyo on Sunday.
+Moments later, Tipuric and Gareth Davies combined to set up the fastest try of this tournament, but Dan Biggar somehow botched the conversion, hitting the upright from right in front of the posts.

+“He thought he was going to get a telling off at halftime,” Gatland joked.

+“We’ve got a few things up our sleeves we haven’t shown yet,” Gatland said.

+“(Australia is) a tough side.
+We’ve had some really tight games against Australia over the years.
+We tend to get better as a team as the tournament goes on.”

-Milton Haig’s Georgia plays Uruguay in Kumagaya, also on Sunday.
+Haig’s Georgia plays Uruguay in Kumagaya, also on Sunday.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports